rsvilenov/FluentAssertions.Properties/README.md

 ### But that goes against the conventional wisdom!
-There is a general rule of thumb that says properties should not be tested if their getter or setter does not have any logic inside, e.g. if they are auto properties.
+There is a general rule of thumb that says properties should not be tested if their getter or setter does not contain any logic, e.g. if they are auto properties.
 Even Robert C. Martin seems to think this way.
 However, there are other prominent authors, such as [Mark Seeman](https://blog.ploeh.dk/2013/03/08/test-trivial-code/), who strongly disagree.
 And there seems to be a [not-so-small minority](https://stackoverflow.com/questions/18967697/should-you-unit-test-simple-properties), which thinks that testing all public properties is a good thing.

 ## Installation
 You can view the [package page on NuGet](https://www.nuget.org/packages/FluentAssertions.Properties/).